judemont/typing-test-bot/README.md

     "buttons-to-click": //All the butons to click to start the test [
         {
-            "get-with": "id or class",
-            "value": "The id or the class of the buton" }
+            "css-selector": "The css selector of the button.
+Example: '#acoolid'" }

     ],
     "word-input": //The input or the bot must write the words {
-        "get-with": "id or class",
-        "value": "The id or the class of the input"
+        "css-selector": "The css selector of the button.
+Example: '.acoolclass'" },
-    },
     "word-to-write": //The word that the bot should write {
-        "get-with": "id or class",
-        "value": "The id or the class of the input"
+        "css-selector": "The css selector of the button.
+Example: '.acoolclass'" }
-    }
 }
 ```